The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Further, if a crowd controller physically restrains, removes or prevents a person from entering the premises, the following information must be recorded:

-Each crowd controller who used physical contact should verify the accuracy of the above information and the licensee/manager is to note in the register those crowd controllers who confirmed this and those who did not (if applicable).
+Each crowd controller who used physical contact should verify the accuracy of the above information and the licensee/manager is to note in the register those crowd controllers who confirmed this, and if applicable those who did not.

 If the crowd controller/s are employed by a crowd control agent, a copy of the incident report must be provided to the agent and the date and time this was provided is to be noted in the register.

 This information must be recorded in respect of incidents of the following nature:

 An example of an incident report form that is acceptable to the Director of Liquor Licensing is attached and can be downloaded.

 Incident report form (PDF 64 KB)